Atom Interferometer Tests of Dark Matter

 In this section, we describe the various atom interferometer experiments that we consider in this paper.
 For the most part, these are future, space-based experiment concepts that span a wide range in the parameters that matter for our DM signals ($\Delta x$, $N_{\rm{nucleon}}$, $r_{\rm{cloud}}$, and $t_{\rm{exp}}$).
-Many of the other experiments that we do not discuss here (\textit{e.g.,} AEDGE \cite{El-Neaj2020}, AION \cite{Badurina2020}, STE-QUEST \cite{Aguilera2014}) have parameters, where published, within the ranges we consider here and also feature multiple interferometers which are beyond the scope of the present work.
+Many of the other experiments that we do not discuss here (\textit{e.g.,} MAGIS-100~\citep{MAGIS-100:2021etm}, AION \cite{Badurina2020}, STE-QUEST \cite{Aguilera2014}) have parameters, where published, within the ranges we consider here and also feature multiple interferometers which are beyond the scope of the present work.
 We note that our public code can be used to calculate the limits for any other experiment, given the necessary parameters.

 Table~\ref{tab:mission_params} gives the important parameters for all of the experiments we consider and we discuss each of them in turn below.
-In analogy to other direct detection experiments, which typically give limits assuming 1 kg-yr of exposure, we assume an overall mission time of 1 year for all experiments.
-To calculate the number of measurements that each experiment will take, $N_{\rm meas}$, we assume no downtime between measurements and simply divide the assumed 1 year mission time by the experimental measurement time.
+In analogy to other direct detection experiments, which typically give limits assuming 1 kg-yr of exposure, we assume an overall integration time of 1 year for all experiments.
+To calculate the number of measurements that each experiment will take, $N_{\rm meas}$, we assume no downtime between measurements and simply divide the assumed 1 year integration time by the experimental measurement time.

 The Bose-Einstein Condensate and Cold Atom Laboratory (BECCAL) is a proposed upgrade \citep{Frye2021} to the Cold Atom Lab (CAL), which is currently running on the International Space Station (ISS) \citep{Elliott2018, Aveline2020}.
 This upgrade would improve the current atom interferometer capabilities of CAL, including a higher number of atoms in the condensates.
 BECCAL would study a few different atoms; however for simplicity we focus on its $^{87}$Rb capabilities in this paper.
 We assume that BECCAL would produce condensates with $10^6$ atoms, a cloud size of $150~\mu\rm{m}$, and a free-fall (measurement) time of 2.6 s.
 We take the separation between the atom interferometer arms to be $\Delta x = 3~\rm{mm}$.
-The sensitivity of the experiment is limited by the rotation of the ISS as it orbits the Earth.
-We assume an acceleration sensitivity set by the noise in the rotation sensor used to counter-rotate the experimental setup, which sets $a_{\rm{min}} = 3\e{-12}~\rm{m/s}^2$.
+Given the number of atoms in this experiment, we calculate a sensitivity of: $\sigma_\phi = 10^{-3}$.